tobbik/lua-t/docs/Origin.rst

 The requirements for the "simulator" soon became much higher.
 It was expected to simulate hundreds of nodes each spitting out a message a second.
-Additionally, the messages couldn't be arbitrar but the meaning had to be synchronized accross the simulated nodes to make sense, thus creating a need to do all this from a single thread.
+Additionally, the messages couldn't be arbitrar but the meaning had to be synchronized across the simulated nodes to make sense, thus creating a need to do all this from a single thread.
 After doing a little research and not finding a binary packer/parser flexible enough for the project needs, I decided to write a library that was written in C for Lua which would allow to create messages flexibly and efficiently and some asynchronous magic to allow for the multiple nodes to be simulated.
-With no budget at hand, I decided to write it as a library in my sparetime which I could use at work to make my job even possible.
+With no budget at hand, I decided to write it as a library in my spare time which I could use at work to make my job even possible.